 - Spouse

 - Child

 - Sibling

 - Parent

 - Grandparent

 - Mother/Father-in-laws

 - 8. Unexcused absences consist of the following reasons, including but not limited to:

-- student illness with no medical documentation,
+- student illness with no medical documentation

+- non-urgent appointment (i.e. doctor, dentist, etc).

-- family member illness with or without medical documentation
+- family member (other than student's child) illness with or without medical documentation

 - childcare problems

-- transportation problems

-Students are encouraged to use good judgment about their health and safety and protection of the health and safety of patients and others when deciding whether or not to attend.

-- 9. If the student is delinquent in paying for their tuition on a timely basis, they will not be allowed to attend classes until the student brings these payments up to date.
+- transportation problems Students are encouraged to use good judgment about their health and safety and protection of the health and safety of patients and others when deciding whether or not to attend. - 9.
+If the student is delinquent in paying for their tuition on a timely basis, they will not be allowed to attend classes until the student brings these payments up to date.
 The dates missed are considered being absent and the student is required to follow the policies as outlined for a student who is tardy or absent and make up time policy. - 10.
 The student must remain in good standing with this attendance policy in order to progress between semesters.
 Unexcused absent time must stay below 35 hours throughout the duration of the program; a maximum of 24 hours of excused time is eligible for make up in each semester with appropriate documentation.

-Evaluation of Student Progression to remain eligible for Title IV funding
+Evaluation of Student Progression to remain eligible for Title IV funding: